an1rxdh664/JavaScript/README.md

-This repo contains all my JS files and my practice tasks file <br>
+This repo contains all my JS files and my practice tasks files
-Also this will contain all the tasks